Prevent Night-Time Leg Cramps With This High Potassium-Magnesium Juice Recipe

-Keeping your potassium level stable is one of the best things you can do to avoid muscle cramps.
-Potassium is the most prominent electrolyte found in your body, especially in muscle cells.
+Keeping your potassium and magnesium level stable is one of the best things you can do to avoid muscle cramps.
+Potassium and magnesium are the most prominent electrolyte found in your body, especially in muscle cells.
 Like sodium, it maintains homeostasis within the body.

 When your potassium levels get too low, you may suffer low blood—potassium concentration.
 This often leads to weakness and muscle cramps.
-Your potassium levels may crash if you sweat a lot or drink a huge amount of water on a daily basis.
+Your potassium levels may crash if you sweat a lot or drink insufficient amount of water.

-Clearly, keeping your potassium levels up is the key to avoiding muscle cramps.
-Supplementation through pills is not recommended.
-It is easy to get too much potassium this way when you consider supplements and food sources.
-Rather, drinking fresh juices high in potassium can naturally boost your levels.
+Clearly, keeping your potassium and magnesium levels up is the key to avoiding muscle cramps.
+Drinking fresh juices high in potassium can naturally boost your levels.

 To make this recipe, simply put the following items through your juicer: